yuyang339/hivery-backend-challenge/paranuara/README.md

  ```
 GET /api/people/{people_aid}/{people_bid}
 ```
+### Description
+Given 2 people, provide their information (Name, Age, Address, phone) and the list of their friends in common

 ### Get people information and common friends which have brown eyes and are still alive
  ```
 GET /api/people/{people_aid}/{people_bid}?isalive=true&eyecolor=brown